 Some online-only financial institutions offer savings accounts that are attractive but don’t offer checking accounts.
 If so, note that you may be able to take advantage of high-interest savings options at online banks and get a checking account at a traditional bank.
 You don’t have to keep all of your money in the same institution.

 Or, you might consider SoFi Checking and Savings®, a hybrid account that combines the best of savings and checking, all in one.

-SoFi Checking and Savings is a checking and savings account where you can spend and save, earning you interest up to up to 3.25% APY (annual percentage yield) on all your cash (subject to change), allowing you to get even more bang for your buck.
+SoFi Checking and Savings is a checking and savings account where you can spend and save, earning you interest up to 4.00% APY (annual percentage yield) on all your cash (subject to change), allowing you to get even more bang for your buck.

 For fun, here is just a partial list of the fees we DON’T charge: